 Q. Why are progressive Web apps better than native?

 - They demand lower development cost.

-Yes, they will.
-And the reason behind is the benefits it comes loaded with such as easier installation, better performance, no updating issue, seamless offline operatibility, and lower development cost.
+Yes, it will in the coming future.
+And the reason behind it is the benefits it comes loaded with such as easier installation, better performance, no updating issue, seamless offline operatibility, and lower development cost.

 Generally, the cost of Progressive Web App Development lies between $3,000 and $9,000.
-But, the actual mobile app development cost depends heavily on the features and technologies involved, size and location of the team hired, the complexity of the concept, and other such factors, it is better to consult with an expert to know the Progressive web app cost.
+But, the actual mobile app development cost depends heavily on the features and technologies involved, size and location of the team hired, the complexity of the concept and other such factors, so it is always better to consult with an expert to know the Progressive web app development cost.

 Q. Why native apps are better than PWA?

 Although PWA uses secure URLs in https, native applications remain a safer and more reliable way to access information.
 Native application works better than Progressive Web App as user access and navigation is easier, smoother and more enjoyable.

 Q. Do progressive web apps work offline